 Isinbassagala Ruwangiri Rajamaha Viharaya – ඉසින්බැස්සගල රුවන්ගිරි රජමහා විහාරය

-According the chief monk residing on the temple, this represents a two generations of worship culture.
-According to him the Snake Stone is a object of worship of the Naga (Cobra) tribes which was used before the arrival of Buddhism in the country.
+According the chief monk residing on the temple, this represents a two stages of worshipping culture.
+According to him the Cobra Stone is a object of worship of the Naga (Cobra) tribes which was used to live in the country before the arrival of Buddhism.
 Later the temple has been built on the same grounds.
 The Sri Pathul Gala shows this era as this was the first representation of Buddha before the Buddha statues were built.
-The Snake Stone is now located in the “Bo Maluwa” or the area where the Bodhi tree lies and the Sri Pathul Gala is hidden away cleverly under a Buddha Statue for protection from treasure hunters.
+The Cobra Stone is now located in the “Bo Maluwa” or the area where the Bodhi tree lies and the Sri Pathul Gala is hidden away cleverly under a Buddha Statue for protection from treasure hunters.-0-

 On this side of the rock is a ancient cave room with ancient statue called Arhath Guhawa.
 According the chief priest, this cave room has been abandoned until recently.
 An retired eye surgeon who is living a life of meditation has taken up this cave now as his adobe.
 Passing this rock cave is a massive Na tree with creepers covering over an area of about 1000 sq meters.
 The tree is so ancient, the original trunk is long lost.

 Other names : Isinbassagala, issinbassagala, isinbessagala, issinbessagala, isinbassa gala, isin bassa gala